Software-Development-Pakistan/stupid-hack/README.md

 4. Start the project
   `npm start`
 5. Collaborate by assigning a task to yourself from [issues list](https://github.com/Software-Development-Pakistan/you-are-what-you-eat/issues) and sending a [pull request](https://www.youtube.com/watch?v=FQsBmnZvBdc) (Watch the full tutorial if you want to learn using git).

+## Versions:
+Current Version: 0.1 (Prototype that works)
+Future Versions:
+- 1.0: Make it ready to be shared on social media (Better UI, Better UX, Sharing options)
+- 2.0: Make it appropriate for wider audience ( make shits cute like snap chat filters :D ? customizable shits? use something else instead of shit )

 ## Sending Feedback